jdecourval/laval-simulator/doc/english.md

 |         0| 0..255 | Core to which output #0 is connected |
 |         1| 0..255 | Core to which output #1 is connected |
 |         n| 0..255 | Core to which output #n is connected |

+`n` is the number of outputs and must be smaller or equal to 65535.

 ### Memory bank